2017 Virginia House Of Delegates Focus Candidates

 Hey Code Blue!
 We are ready to win some races here in Virginia!
 But no one wins without a top-notch crew, right?
 So, what do you say, are you ready to join a Blue Crew?

-Between now and the middle of June, we will be introducing you to the twelve races that Code Blue will be focusing on.
-The candidate profiles and race details will be available on the website.
+These 13 Candidates the Code Blue focus for the 2017 House of Delegates campaigns.
 When you find one that excites you--either the candidate, or the odds, or the challenge or whatever, we ask that you sign up to crew for that race.
 When you sign up, you will receive a personal message from the candidate, and information on what you can do to help.

 - Sheila Bynum-Coleman is running in district 62, an odd-shaped piece south of Richmond.
 Sheila is currently on the Virginia Board of Contractors, and has a long history of community organizing and volunteering.
 She ran for this seat in 2015.
 Hillary won 45% of the vote here in 2016, and Obama won 46% in 2012, so this one is a fight, but if there’s ever a year to make gains here, this is it.